-- Run / Stop Switch A simple switch arrangement can provide a safe and easy way of stopping the turbine for maintenance.
+- Run / Stop Switch - A simple switch arrangement can provide a safe and easy way of stopping the turbine for maintenance.
 Leading Edge Turbines can supply a switch which is best for this purpose.
 As the switch is thrown, the batteries are disconnected and the turbine is 'shorted' reducing the rotor to a slow rotation.
 Refer to the generic wiring diagrams.
-A run / stop switch is optional on the LE-v50 turbine.
-See Appendix for more information. - Charge Controllers Normally, the LE-v50 turbine does not require any external charge control equipment to be installed in the system.
-Due to the low Tip Speed Ratio of the turbine, the turbine output decreases naturally as the battery voltage increases this provides a natural form of charge regulation.
-However, in extreme wind environments (such as arctic conditions) and special systems, it is possible to install a DL-300 charge controller.
-See Appendix for more information. - 'Hybrid' Systems - The LE-v50 turbine can be used in parallel with PV panels.
-We recommend that the PV panels are wired independently with a separate charge controller specifically designed for use with them and connected in parallel with the battery bank.
+A run / stop switch is optional on the LE-v150 turbine.
+See Appendix for more information. - Charge Controllers - We recommend that the LE-v150 is used with our DL-300 diversion charge controller.
+A diversion charge controller works as an 'overflow' for your batteries and protects them against becoming overcharged.
+A diversion charge controller is a separate electrical entity and is wired directly onto the battery bank in parallel with the turbine.